Choose your language:

 The first “wild” virus

 What were you doing in high school?
-A clever 15-year-old in Pittsburgh spent his freshman year inventing the first computer virus to replicate itself outside a lab.
+A clever 15-year-old in Pittsburgh spent his freshman year inventing the first computer virus.

 A known prankster, Rich Skrenta liked to program floppy discs to taunt his friends or shut down their computers.
 But most of his friends grew tired of the tricks and stopped accepting his copies of video games.
 So Skrenta got creative, inventing a virus that would hide until the 50th time the game was activated.